 - Installation cost.
 Because it is usually done by a professional crew, blow-in insulation is usually somewhat more costly.
 Expect to pay $40 to $70 per hour for professional installation.
 An attic usually takes 4 to 5 hours, total, including set-up and break-down.

 - R-value.
 Blow-in cellulose offers an R-value of about 3.2 to 3.8 per inch.
 Fiberglass batts offer about 3.7 per inch.

-When blown-in attic cellulose gets wet, it takes a long time to dry out—if ever.
+When blown-in attic cellulose gets wet, it takes a long time to dry out—if it ever completely dries.
 A roof leak or ice dam, for example, can saturate cellulose insulation in an attic or wall cavity.
 While the insulation is treated to hinder mold, the additives are not foolproof.
 After cellulose gets moldy, it is a long, arduous project to scoop it out into plastic contractor's bags and haul it down, bag by bag.

 And although cellulose blown-in insulation is relatively fireproof, it may be subject to smoldering when subjected to high heat or fire.
 This can be a concern in attics, especially around recessed light fixture canisters.
 Before blowing in attic insulation, it is wise to look for recommendations from manufacturers of recessed light fixtures on how to deal with heat issues.